yushi12138/Photomosaic/README.md

 * Opencv-android

 ### ImageSelector
-* Developped by Glide in order to fluently load and display the images stored in the memory.
+* Developed by Glide in order to fluently load and display the images stored in the memory.

 ### Opencv-android
 * image processing module helps to manipulate the image